ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/csv-export/index.md

      * Default: false
      */
     skipColumnHeaders?: boolean;

     /**
+     * Set to true to skip row group headers if grouping rows.
+     * Only relevant when grouping rows.
+     *
+     * Default: false
+     */
+    skipRowGroups?: boolean;

+    /**
      * Set to true to suppress exporting rows pinned to the top of the grid.